TopeAdebayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays all lines of a file starting with a letter
+Write a script that replaces a set of letters with another set of letters